apache/spark/python/docs/source/user_guide/sql/creating_dataframes.rst

 Creating DataFrames
 ===================

+.. currentmodule:: pyspark.sql

-PySpark allows you to create :class:`DataFrame`s in several ways.
+PySpark allows you to create :class:`DataFrame`\s in several ways.
 Let's explore these methods with simple examples.

-.. currentmodule:: pyspark.sql

 Creating a :class:`DataFrame` from Lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python
-    :emphasize-lines: 4
+    :emphasize-lines: 5

+    >>> # when the schema is not provided, the resulting DataFrame has _1 and _2 as the schema
     >>> df = spark.createDataFrame([['Alice', 1], ['Bob', 5]])
     >>> df.show()
     +-----+---+